MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Santa-Gifts/README.md

 10. By surname, display how many children have been naughty or nice.

 11. Due to increased productivity, all of the costs have decreased by 5%.
-Change the price of all the gifts accordingly.
+Change the price of all the toys accordingly.

 14. Show the details of all the gifts to show that this change has been made.

 15. By chance, some children get more presents than others.
 Who is getting the most, and how many will they get?
 Only include nice children to create an output similar to the one below.

 | childID | Forename | Surname | No of Presents |